tudorpop9/P33GoogleClone/README.md

 # P33GoogleClone
-A clone for www.google.com using html and css.
+A www.google.com clone using html and css.
 P33 FE homework 1.